VClude/apaini/samperu.md

 ## Content Providers
 Use Custom content providers to share data between different apps, as you can't do that without this. the code is fucking long i dont want to write it, ty.
+(Page 6.22)

 ## Shared Preferences
 Store a key value data into an xml files usually stored in